What Is Mindfulness And How Can It Improve Your Mental Health?

 People who have difficulty with anger management may also benefit when they practice mindfulness.
 When you’re finding it hard to control your temper, mindfulness can be a great way to come back into the present moment.
 You can slow your breathing and stop yourself from lashing out in anger.

-In addition, in those moments when you are angry, you may consider trying a guided meditation.
+In addition, in those moments when you are angry, try a guided meditation.
 You can take a step away from the situation and get to a safe place.
 Then, you can engage in a guided meditation to try to calm your mind and body.
 This may allow you to re-assess your angry feelings in a more intentionally thoughtful manner.

 Self-compassion